logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring.md

 ![Operations metrics chart](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/spm-chart-sort.png)

-If you're interested in diving deeper into traces of each operation, you can click on the **View traces** button located at the end of every row.
+If you're interested in diving deeper into the traces of each operation, you can click on the **View traces** button located at the end of every row.

 ![View all traces](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/spm-view-traces-button.png)